open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 ##### Requirement: Tail Samplers assume random TraceIDs

 Tail Samplers SHOULD ignore the W3C Trace Context Level 2 Random flag when interpreting span data.
-This is a compromise
+This is a compromise, based in the fact that the W3C Trace Context Level 2 specification selected which 56-bits would become standard based aiming for compatibility with existing tracing systems.

 When there is an explicit R-value set, the Sampler will anyway disregard the Random flag.
 However, when there is no explicit R-value